Phisherman/Eldiv/README.md

 License
 =======
-Paste.js is licensed under the terms and conditions of the MIT License
+Eldiv is licensed under the terms and conditions of the MIT License

-Copyright (c) [2014] [squarerootfury]
+Copyright 2014 by Phisherman

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal